Biden drops out of 2024 race against Trump. Here's what we know about what happens now.

 "It's politically messy before the convention but it's not legally messy," Muller noted.
 There was no legal impediment to Mr. Biden's decision to give up the nomination, but the decision about who will replace Mr. Biden on the ticket will now be left to the thousands of Democratic delegates who were originally allocated to the president, the National Task Force on Election Crises notes, since he stepped aside before the convention.

-Mr. Biden has endorsed his vice president, Kamala Harris, to be the nominee, and several top Democrats also quickly announced they'd back her nomination.
+Mr. Biden has endorsed his vice president, Kamala Harris, to be the nominee, and a number of top Democrats also quickly announced they'd back her nomination.
 But it will be up to the delegates to determine the nominee now, and it is not clear yet whether any Democrat will challenge her.

-Former President Obama nodded to the uncertainty of the moment soon after Mr. Biden stepped aside from the nomination.
-He did not endorse Harris.
+Former President Barack Obama nodded to the uncertainty of the moment soon after Mr. Biden stepped aside from the campaign.
+He released a statement that praised Mr. Biden and his "outstanding track record," but did not endorse Harris.

-"We will be navigating uncharted waters in the days ahead," he said in a statement.
+"We will be navigating uncharted waters in the days ahead," Obama's letter said.
 "But I have extraordinary confidence that the leaders of our party will be able to create a process from which an outstanding nominee emerges."

 There could be other contenders who could make their case to the delegates currently pledged to vote for Mr. Biden.
 The Democratic National Committee affirmed Friday that it would hold a virtual roll call to formalize Mr. Biden's nomination between Aug.
 1-7, but the DNC has not yet updated its plans.